 Plasma Protein Fraction (PPF)

-Prepared from the human plasma just as the albumin.
+Prepared from the human plasma just like the albumin.
 It is used for plasma expansion but can cause more adverse effects such as hypotension, allergy than plasma.
 Available as a 5% solution.

 These are highly branched polysaccharides.
 They are artificial fluids available as saline or glucose solution.
 Dextrans are produced by synthesis using the bacterial enzyme dextran sucrase.